William Ludlow

 William Ludlow (November 27, 1843 – August 30, 1901) was an officer in the Corps of Engineers and a major general in the United States Army who served in the Civil War, Plains Indian Wars, the Spanish–American War, and led a scientific expedition examining the natural wonders of Yellowstone National Park.

 Early life

-Ludlow was born in Islip, Suffolk County, New York, the son of William H. Ludlow and Frances Louisa Nicoll Ludlow.
+Ludlow was born in Islip, New York, the son of William H. Ludlow and Frances Louisa Nicoll Ludlow.
 He received his education at University of the City of New York and the United States Military Academy.
 He graduated in 1864, during the height of the Civil War, and was commissioned in the Corps of Engineers.

 Civil War

 Officers chat during the Civil War.
 Major Benjamin Ludlow, William's brother, sits on left.

 Ludlow served under Maj.
 Gen. Joseph Hooker in the Atlanta campaign, and was appointed a brevet captain for gallantry at the Battle of Peachtree Creek.
 He was on the staff of Maj.
 Gen. William T. Sherman in both the March to the Sea and the Carolinas campaign.
 In March 1865, he was appointed a brevet lieutenant colonel.